 Artemis is NASA's mission to land the first woman and next man on the Moon by 2025.
 Using humans and robots to explore more of the lunar surface than ever before, Artemis is the first step in establishing a base on the Moon.
 Because the task of establishing a base on the Moon is challenging, commercial space developers and international partners will work together under the Artemis program.
 Colonizing the Moon is viewed as the first step on the road to Mars for human adventurers.
-The first launch of the Space Launch System and the Orion capsule is on the pad and ready to go for the next best opportunity.
+The first launch of the Space Launch System and the Orion capsule has successfully traveled to the Moon and back!

 SLS and Artemis-1 take flight!

 NASA launched the Artemis-1 mission from Kennedy’s Launch Pad 39B at 1:47 am EST on Wednesday, November 16, 2022.

 The Artemis 1 launch carried the uncrewed Orion capsule into the sky, lighting up the night for cheering observers.
 Orion separated from its upper stage and began coasting to the Moon.
 For most of the journey, Orion is powered by its service module that was provided by ESA (European Space Agency) through an international collaboration.

 Artemis-1 concluded its mission with a splashdown in the Pacific Ocean on December 11, splashing down in the Pacific Ocean at 12:40 pm.

 NASA’s powerful new rocket, the Space Launch System (SLS) will send astronauts aboard the Orion spacecraft nearly a quarter million miles from Earth to lunar orbit.
 Astronauts will dock Orion at the Gateway and transfer to a human landing system for expeditions to the surface of the Moon.
 They will return to the orbital outpost to board Orion again before returning safely to Earth.